Chart Color Schemes

 West Beach has a typical household mix, with a higher-than-average median household size

-Family households account for 69.2% of all households, including 31.4% couples with children, 29.4% couples without children, and 7.5% single parent families.
-Non-family households constitute the remaining 30.8%, with lone person households at 28.5% and group households comprising 2.2% of the total.
-The median household size is 2.4 people, which is larger than the Greater Adelaide average of 2.3.
+Family households comprise 69.2% of all households, including 31.4% couples with children, 29.4% couples without children, and 7.5% single parent families.
+Non-family households make up the remaining 30.8%, with lone person households at 28.5% and group households comprising 2.2% of the total.
+The median household size is 2.4 people, larger than the Greater Adelaide average of 2.3.

 Frequently Asked Questions - Households